These are the Best Google Pixel Phones to buy in 2022

-Google Pixel phones are often ranked as the “god tier” of the best Android devices, often earning praise from reviewers and users alike.
+Google Pixel phones are often ranked close to the “god tier” of best Android devices, often earning praise from reviewers and users alike.
 After all, Google makes Android, so a phone made by Google running Android should be the perfect Android phone, right?
 Well, some people would definitely agree.
 While Pixels have slowly made their way to the mainstream, there’s still a lot of improvement needed to get there.
 While that happens though, they still have their charm.
 It’s not a coincidence they consistently become fan favorites and they’re often considered among the best smartphones.
 You can’t truly experience Pixel phones without trying one out, though.
 So if you’re interested in getting a Google Pixel phone, we’ve compiled a list of some of the best Pixel phones you can currently get.

 From flagship devices like the Pixel 6 Pro to cheaper ones like the Pixel 5a (5G), Google’s lineup has gotten extensive enough to warrant making a list.

 - Best for Most People: Google Pixel 6